departmentfortransport/street-manager-docs/docs/_articles/business-rules-version-1-35.md

 | ------------------------- | -------------------------------------------------------- |
 | 3.4.5.
 Adding PAA & PA    | Clarification in regards to when a PAA can/can't be added
 | 8.2.
 Reinstatement types  | Clarification in regards to when second set of coordinates is mandatory
 | 19.
-Performance Reporting | Mentioned two additional reports available
+Performance Reporting | Mentioned of "Number of PAAs and PAs" report

 <!-- ==================================================== -->